 You can get help on a particular module by right-clicking on the module name and choosing Help from the pop-up menu.
-Help on SYS/BIOS and XDCtools configuration is in the red (XDCscript) section of the online documentation.
+Help on SYS/BIOS and XDCtools configuration is in the blue-gray (Configuration settings) section of the online documentation.
 For each module, the configuration help follows the blue sections that document that module's C APIs.